 Abstract:

-To investigate the regulatory function of fermented dietary fiber on intestinal flora, in this paper, wheat bran dietary fibers were fermented by white-rot fungi and then added into pasta samples in a certain proportion for
+To investigate the regulatory function of dietary fiber fermentation on intestinal flora, wheat bran dietary fiber was fermented by white-rot fungi and subsequently added into pasta samples in a certain proportion for

 Lactobacillaceae HT002,

-Lactobacillaceae and other beneficial bacteria, and reduce the abundance of harmful bacteria such as
+Lactobacillaceae and other beneficial bacteria, and reduced the relative abundance of harmful bacteria such as

 Streptococcus and

-Escherichia-Shigella, and the former had a better microbial regulation effect than the latter, increased the abundance of
+Escherichia-Shigella.
+The former exhibited better microbial regulation effects on microorganisms than the latter, increasing the relative abundance of

-Firmicutes, and at the same additive amount, the F/B value of fermented wheat bran dietary fiber was always lower than that of wheat bran dietary fiber, which indicated that fermentation could improve its ability to regulate the intestinal flora.
-Fermentation could improve the regulatory effect of wheat bran dietary fiber on intestinal microorganisms and short-chain fatty acids, which resulted in higher prebiotic activity.
+Firmicutes/Bacteroidota (F/B) ratio of fermented wheat bran dietary fiber was significantly lower than that of unfermented wheat bran dietary fiber, indicating that fermentation enhanced its ability to regulate intestinal flora.
+Fermentation can improve the regulatory effects of wheat bran dietary fiber on intestinal microorganisms and short-chain fatty acids, conferring it with higher prebiotic activity.